Meet the transfers who will shake up CFB in 2018

 Jonathan Giles, WR, LSU: Wide receiver talent hasn't been LSU's primary issue on offense, but Giles gives the Tigers a proven player after the loss of D.J.
 Chark.
 Giles started seven games for Texas Tech in 2016, leading the team with 1,158 receiving yards and 13 touchdowns on 69 receptions.
 He's a big-play threat who had 14 plays go for longer than 25 yards that season.

 Alohi Gilman, S, Notre Dame: Safety is by far the biggest question mark on what should be one of the nation's better defenses following a resurgent 2017 season.
-Gilman, who was denied immediately eligibility last summer, started 12 games for Navy in 2016 and finished second on the team with 76 tackles, to go with five pass breakups.
+Gilman, who was denied immediate eligibility last summer, started 12 games for Navy in 2016 and finished second on the team with 76 tackles, to go with five pass breakups.
 He's in line to start for the Irish in the fall.

 Damon Hazelton, WR Virginia Tech: The Hokies need playmakers on offense to help young quarterback Josh Jackson, especially after losing do-it-all wideout Cam Phillips (964 receiving yards, seven touchdowns in 2017).
 Hazelton should help, as he had 51 receptions for 505 receiving yards and a team-high four touchdowns as a freshman at Ball State in 2016.